GMartigny/orchestra/docs/documentation.md

 ## Grouping

 You might want to apply a modifier to multiple notes at the same time to reduce repetition.
-Tempo, incidentals and octave modifiers can be applied to a group which will be applied to all notes in that group.
+Tempo, accidentals and octave modifiers can be applied to a group which will be applied to all notes in that group.
+There are multiple types of grouping.

 ### Neutral